recyclarr/recyclarr/wiki/Configuration-Examples.md

 ## Manually assign different scores to multiple custom formats

+Scenario:

-I want to synchronize custom formats to Radarr.
+"I want to synchronize custom formats to Radarr.
 I also do not want to use the scores in the guide.
-Instead, I want to assign my own distinct score to each custom format in a single quality profile.
+Instead, I want to assign my own distinct score to each custom format in a single quality profile."

+Solution:

 ```yml
 radarr: